-Baltic
+• Baltic

-The Baltic division serves more than 1 million private home residential customers and approximately 104,000 residential customers among companies across several industries and is responsible for retail and corporate banking, trading and capital markets and transaction services to Estonian, Latvian and Lithuanian clients.
-The financial results generated by structured finance and life and asset management provided in these countries are recorded in the Large Corporates & Financial Institutions, the Life and the Asset Management operating segments, respectively.
+The Baltic division serves more than 1.1 million private home bank customers and approximately 85,000 home bank customers among companies across several industries, and is responsible for retail and corporate banking, trading and capital markets and transaction services to Estonian, Latvian and Lithuanian clients.
+The financial results generated by life and asset management provided in these countries are recorded in the Wealth & Asset Management division.
 This division's product range includes advisory services, mortgage and other lending, savings products and cards for both SMEs and private individuals in Estonia, Latvia and Lithuania.

-The Baltic division's customers have access to the range of SEB's product offerings and services through 53 branch offices in the Baltic countries as of 31st March, 2024, internet and mobile telephone banking and personal telephone banking services.
+The Baltic division's customers have access to the range of SEB's product offerings and services through 51 branch offices in the Baltic countries as of 31st March, 2025, internet and mobile telephone banking and personal telephone banking services.
 The Baltic division also provides automatic bank service machines (including ATMs and machines for cash deposits).